 13. Healthy snacks

 Breastfeeding mothers also need extra calories, so be sure to stock up on healthy, high-protein snacks to keep on hand.
-Apples and peanut butter, cheese and crackers, protein bars, granola bars, dried fruit, nuts, trail mix, fresh fruit, carrots and hummus, celery and peanut butter, and prepackaged protein shakes are some simple snack ideas for nursing mothers.
+Apples and peanut butter, cheese and crackers, protein bars, granola bars, dried fruit, nuts, trail mix, fresh fruit, carrots and hummus, celery and peanut butter, and prepackaged protein shakes are some simple snack ideas for nursing mothers to give them the energy and better their milk supply.

 14. Mobile app to track feedings